USNofSOT/Paul/README.md

 ### Repository Setup
 Updated Bot setup:

-- `src` holds the full Bot
+- `src` holds the full Bot.
-- `main.py` starts the bot which is located in the core\bot.py file
+- `src/main.py` starts the bot which is located in the core\bot.py file.
-- `utils` folder holds utility classes that are imported to the cog based commands as needed.
+- `src/cogs` folder holds the individual command files the bot runs from.
-- `cogs` folder holds the individual command files the bot runs from.
+- `src/data` folder holds the database utilites.
-- `data` folder holds the database utilites
+- `src/utils` folder holds utility classes that are imported to the cog based commands as needed.

 ## Users Guide